Oaxaca en la historia y en el mito: General Description

-The mural covers 220 sqm of wall space with some 100 images of objects, people and events, making a semi-circle around a large internal stairwell.
+The mural covers 220 sqm spread over three walls.
+It depicts some 100 life-size images of objects, people and events, making a semi-circle around a large internal stairwell.

-The artist used the elaborate, time-consuming encaustic technique, using heated wax.
-The rough surface created by the wax covering th paint3d surface, reflects light and enlivens the mural.
+The artist used the elaborate, and time-consuming encaustic technique, using heated wax.
+The rough surface created by the wax covering the painted surface, reflects light and enlivens the mural.
 The mural tells the stories of Huaxyacac-Antequera-Oaxaca-Oaxaca de Juárez (0axaca City), the names given to Oaxaca City starting in the late 1400.
 The mural has three panels covering, three eras of Oaxacan history.
-In chronological order the panels are; Prehispanic, sometimes called the pre-Columbian era, of some 10,000 or maybe 20,000 years ago to 1521, the second era is colonial times when Spain created and ruled New Spain roughly from 1521 to 1821, and the third panel represents the 100 years of unrest punctuated by the Mexican War of Independence, the Reform War, the Second French Intervention and The Mexican Revolution, roughly from 1810 to 1921 and beyond.
+In chronological order the panels are; Prehispanic, sometimes called the pre-Columbian era, of some 10,000 or maybe 20,000 years ago to 1521, the second era is colonial times when Spain ruled New Spain roughly from 1521 to 1821, and the third panel represents the 100 years of unrest punctuated by the Mexican War of Independence, the Reform War, the Second French Intervention and The Mexican Revolution, roughly from 1810 to 1921 and beyond.
+This third panel, the largest, lies in the middle.

 It is said by some that the bottom layer of each panel pictures everyday life.
 The middle layer illustrates forces and events shaping the history of Oaxaca.
 The third, or top layer of the mural, represents the ideals and leaders of Oaxaca through the three eras portrayed.